timothyb0912/blog/_posts/2021-09-30-An-introspection-graph.md

 make decisions in pursuit of goals they wish to achieve.
-Further, [positive psychology research](https://psycnet.apa.org/record/2003-04013-006) reminds us that people have not only goals they wish to actively obtain / experience but also undesired or unfavorable failure-states they hope to avoid.
+Further, [positive psychology research](https://psycnet.apa.org/record/2003-04013-006) reminds us that people have not only goals they wish to actively reach / experience but also undesired or unfavorable failure-states they hope to avoid.
 These two types of guideposts directly influence what we believe about the world and what we believe about the impact of potential outcomes,